• Skip to content

 Rate of royalty If petroleum is recovered under a petroleum title or under a mining lease for coal, the prescribed annual rate of royalty is 10% of the value at the well-head of the petroleum.

 Value at the well-head of the petroleum The value at the well-head is an amount determined by the Minister for Resources.
-You must contact the Department of Planning and Environment, Resources and Geoscience for a determination of that value.
+You must contact the Department of Regional NSW for a determination of that value.

 Reduction of the royalty rate Section 86 of the Petroleum (Onshore) Act 1991 provides certain circumstances where a reduction of the royalty rate may apply.